 The Surface Pro 6 got the better update

-The MacBook Air starts out at $1,199 with a Core i5, 8GB of RAM, and a 128GB SSD.
-The price jumps to $1,399 if you want a 256GB SSD.
-It’s the cheapest MacBook you can buy, though the Y-Series processor is underpowered compared to Windows 10 laptops in this price range.
-The older MacBook Air is still sold by Apple for $999, but we don’t recommend it because of its severely outdated components.
+The MacBook Air starts out at $1,099 with a Core i5 processor, 8GB of RAM and a 128GB SSD.
+The price jumps to $1,299 if you want a 256GB SSD.
+It’s the joint-cheapest MacBook you can buy (alongside the entry-level MacBook Pro), though the Y-Series processor is underpowered compared to Windows 10 laptops in this price range.

 Surface Pro 6 pricing starts out at $900 for a Platinum-colored Core i5, 8GB of RAM, and a 128GB SSD.
 Then, you need to spend another $130 for a Type Cover or $100 for a Surface Pen, and you’ll want both if you want to make full use of Microsoft’s 2-in-1.
 At the high end, you max things out for $2,300 to nab a Core i7, 16GB of RAM, and a 1TB SSD, making this a very expensive notebook indeed.

-If you’re committed to MacOS, then your choice is clear.
-But if you’re ope to Windows 10 as well, then the Surface Pro 6 will net you a faster, longer-lasting, and more flexible notebook.
+If you’re committed to MacOS then your choice is clear.
+But if you’re open to Windows 10 as well, then the Surface Pro 6 will net you a faster, longer-lasting and more flexible notebook.